pkp/omp-user-guide/en/chapter3/catalog.md

 This page allows you to manage your press catalog.

-The press catalog is the list of all published content on the site.
+The press catalog is the public list of all published content on the site.

 From this page, you can: